Slowman – Biography

 But slowly a pile of original songs grew in his desk drawer.
 After 24 years it was finally time for the solo debut with a selection of original compositions: ”The best of Slowman”.
 The album was praised by critics all over Europe, and in 2010 came an equally appreciated sequel: ”I'm back”.
-The same autumn, Slowman released a tribute to Jimi Hendrix, who would have turned 40 in September: ”HEY JIMI - Slowman & Friends plays Hendrix”.
+The same autumn, Slowman released a tribute to Jimi Hendrix, to celebrate the 40th anniversary of his death: ”HEY JIMI - Slowman & Friends plays Hendrix”.

 Svante Törngren was awarded with The Linköping Blues Association Scholarship in 2009, thereby joining Louise Hoffsten, Sven Zetterberg and other Swedish music profiles in the inner circle of the Swedish blues scene.
 Listen to any of the interviews in Swedish radio shows (in Swedish).